petermnhull/petermnhull.github.io/README.md

 ## Workflow

 ### Development
-See below for more detail on how to run the local development scripts.

-- Checkout a new branch from Master.
+1. Checkout a new branch from Master.
-- Start a local app in development mode with `yarn start`.
+2. Start a local app in development mode with `yarn start`.
-- Make code changes in `src` directory.
+3. Make code changes in `src` directory.
-- Check code changes work.
+4. Check code changes work.
-- Commit changes and merge branch to master to keep source code up to date.
+5. Commit changes and merge branch to master to keep source code up to date.

-### Deploy
+### Deployment
-- Once everything looks good, deploy with `npm run deploy`.
+Once everything looks good, deploy with `npm run deploy`.
 This publishes the necessary changes to the `gh-pages` branch for hosting the website.

 # Further Information

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project (and this section of the README) was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts